London Platinum Week 2017 in Review

-- Answering a question on the relationship between cryptocurrencies and gold, Mr Chang mentioned that he is a fundamentalist, and that he believes that gold is a vehicle for protection of wealth and a store of value, and that there are better ways to transact on a daily basis other than a gold backed cryptocurrency.
+- Answering a question on the relationship between cryptocurrencies and gold bullion, Mr Chang mentioned that he is a fundamentalist and that he believes that gold is a vehicle for the protection of wealth and a store of value and that there are better ways to transact on a daily basis other than a gold-backed cryptocurrency.

-Experts from Goldman Sachs, Standard Chartered and Macquarie who participated in the Gold Panel concurred with Mr Chang that cryptocurrencies are a hot topic, but they were all skeptical.
+Experts from Goldman Sachs, Standard Chartered and Macquarie who participated in the Gold Panel concurred with Mr Chang that cryptocurrencies are a hot topic, but they were all sceptical.

 There was a consensus that the headwinds for gold are there, even if currently they are not very strong.
 They emphasised that the price of gold will be subject to developments in the U.S., mostly in terms of growth data and in the American equities markets.